Kerry Stokes

 Kerry Matthew Stokes (born John Patrick Alford on 13 September 1940) is an Australian businessman.
-He holds business interests in industries including electronic and print media, property, mining and construction equipment.
+He holds business interests in industries including electronic and print media, property, gas, oil, mining and construction equipment.
 He is most widely known as the chairman of the Seven Network, one of the largest broadcasting corporations in Australia.

 Appointed an Officer of the Order of Australia (AO) in 1995, Stokes was appointed a Companion of the Order of Australia (AC) in 2006 in recognition of his contributions to Australian business, strategic leadership, promotion of corporate social responsibility, to the arts through philanthropy, and to the community, most especially those services supporting young people.

 Early life

 John Patrick Alford was born in Melbourne, Victoria.
 His unmarried mother was Marie Jean Alford.
 Stokes was adopted by Matthew and Irene Stokes and grew up in Camp Pell, a slum housing area.
 He later dropped out of school at age 14.
 In June 2000, Stokes told the ABC, "My background was very difficult, very hard and I wouldn't wish that on anybody.
 I had lots of different occupations and obviously lots of different experiences.
 I had some time on the street, and sometimes, work was very difficult.
 Australia, in that period of time, wasn't a place where you could actually easily go and get a job, it was difficult, and we went where there was work available".